Becoming a Police Officer

 Upon graduation, you will be sworn in as a police officer for the City of West Covina.
 You will be a police officer in training for the next several months.

-1. Orientation: You will participate in a three-week orientation to familiarize yourself with the policies, procedures, and equipment provided by the department.
+1. Orientation: You will participate in a three-week orientation to familiarize yourself with the department’s policies, procedures, and equipment.

 2. Field Training: You will spend at least 16 weeks riding with a field training officer who will assist you in becoming a solo competent police officer.
 Depending on your performance, this can be extended for several weeks until you are confident enough to perform alone.